daoleqh/ht-battle-game/README.md

 🎯 Objective
 ------------
 Defend your wall against incoming enemies.
-Eliminate as many as possible, earn experience and level up.
+Eliminate as many as possible to claim exp and level up.
 Survive until the final boss of each stage and defeat them to proceed.

 🕹️ How to Play
 ---------------